otfigo87/mod1-flag-quiz-game/README.md

 Currently, my next step is to develop a mobile version of this game.
 As technology advances and more people rely on their mobile devices for daily tasks, it's important to ensure that my game is accessible on-the-go.
 I am excited to take on this challenge and look forward to bringing our app to even more users through a mobile platform.

+## Feedback

+  If you have any feedback, please reach out to me at aaotmane@gmail.com